Key people and events of the American civil rights movement

 However, Parks' arrest garnered more attention and is often credited as the catalyst for the Montgomery Bus Boycott.

-Her arrest sparked outrage and a group of activists, led by Martin Luther King, began the Montgomery Bus Boycott.
+In this protest, a group of activists, led by Martin Luther King, refused to ride on any Montgomery Bus Company bu until they desegregate them.

 Little Rock Nine